Nexenta/edge-dev/README.md

 ### Step 1.
 Prepare nesetup.json file

-* use [nesetup.json](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/nesetup.json) from "single-node" profile
+* use [nesetup.json](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/nesetup.json) from "single-node" profile and copy it over to some dedicated container directory, e.g. /root/c0
-* adjust broker_interfaces (for S3 service to be served on), example eth1
+* adjust broker_interfaces (for S3 service to be served on), example eth1 (backend gateway container interface)
-* server_interfaces point to the same name, example eth1
+* server_interfaces point to the same name, example eth1 (backend data container interface)
 * adjust rtrd section to point to the devices to be used.
 Use nezap utility to zap device(s), example:

 ```